daljeetkhera/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### What is git?
 Git is a DevOps tool used for source code management.
 It is a free and open-source version control system used to handle small to very large projects efficiently.
 Git is used to tracking changes in the source code, enabling multiple developers to work together on non-linear development.
 ### What is GitHub?
+GitHub is a Git repository hosting service that provides a web-based graphical interface.
+It is the world’s largest coding community.
+Putting a code or a project into GitHub brings it increased, widespread exposure.
+Programmers can find source codes in many different languages and use the command-line interface, Git, to make and keep track of any changes.

+GitHub helps every team member work together on a project from any location while facilitating collaboration.
+You can also review previous versions created at an earlier point in time.

+So now we know what Git and GitHub are.
+Time to gain a better understanding of the importance and relevance of what is GitHub by exploring its features.

+What are GitHub’s Features